Understanding Smartwatch Adoption and User Trends in the U.S.

 But smartwatches might be more resilient than other tech.
 Many see them as health tools, not just gadgets.
 This view could help sales even in hard times.

 The shift to working from home has boosted smartwatch use.
-People find them helpful for managing notifications away from their desk.
+People find them helpful for managing health and work-life balance.
 This trend might continue even as some return to offices.

 Global economics play a role too.
 Changes in currency values affect prices.
 A strong dollar can make imported watches cheaper for U.S. buyers.